awvenezia/wp-favorite-posts/readme.txt

 = 1.5.9.1 (2014-01-04) =
 * fix php warnings
-* do wpfp actions on wp_loaded instead of template_redirect
+* do nlsn actions on wp_loaded instead of template_redirect

 = 1.5.9 (2014-01-03) =
 * Version bump